 Shivapuri Hike is one also among the best hiking route of Kathmandu Valley.
-Situated at an elevation of 2563m at the northern edge of Kathmandu Valley Shivapuri National Park is the ninth national park of Nepal and the second largest hill of Kathmandu Valley.
-Shivapuri hike commands the spectacular view of the Langtang Himalayas, wonderful nature, birds eye view of Kathmandu Valley.
+Situated at an elevation of 2563m at the northern edge of Kathmandu Valley Shivapuri National Park is the ninth national park of Nepal and the second-largest hill of Kathmandu Valley.
+Shivapuri hike commands the spectacular view of the Langtang Himalayas, wonderful nature, birds-eye view of Kathmandu Valley.

-Now there is a choice of going up to Shivapuri Peak via the Nagi Gompa or taking the stone stairs that branches off from the road a kilometre before the gompa.
-The latter, because it bypasses the monastery, goes through even denser forest.
-You labour up through a green tunnel.
+Now there is a choice of going up to Shivapuri Peak via the Nagi Gompa or taking the stone stairs that branches off from the road a kilometer before the gompa.
+The latter, because it bypasses the monastery, goes through the even denser forest.
+You labor up through a green tunnel.
 There are some trees on this stretch that are big enough to stop you on your track.
 It’s something of a wonder to find a living giant so close to Kathmandu, where every tree seems to be on death row.
 Persevering up this incline brings you to a small clearing in the forest.
 Tips of mountains are visible above the trees, titillating, promising stunning views from higher up.

 It takes around 4 hours to reach Bagdwar from Panimuhan.